vivekbahl2021/github-actions-workshop/labs/dotnet-weather-webapi-build.md

-# .NET Web API Build with Different Runners
+# .NET Weather Web API Build

 ## Introduction

 In this lab, you will create a workflow to build ASP.NET Core Web API project using GitHub Actions.
+You will learn how to create a workflow file, define jobs and steps, and run the workflow on different runners.

 > Duration: 20-30 minutes